-According to REALTOR.com®, the best week for home buying in 2019 was the week of September 22, which marked the first week of fall.
+According to REALTOR.com®, the best week for home buying in 2019 was the week of September 22, which marked the very beginning of fall.

 Why was this the best week?
-According to their analysis, this week was the height of the sweet spot we mentioned earlier, where competition slowed down but there were still plenty of available homes on the market.
+According to their analysis, this week was the height of the sweet spot we mentioned earlier.
+Competition slowed but there were still plenty of homes on the market.

 Obviously, the house hunting and buying process rarely takes place within the span of 7 days.

-Instead of aiming for a specific week to begin your home search, you’re likely better off consulting with your local real estate agent to think about ways you can strategize your offer based on what your local market is currently doing to give your offer the best chance of getting accepted by a seller.
+Instead of aiming for a specific week to begin your home search, you’re better off consulting with your local real estate agent or REALTOR®.
+Strategize your offer based your local market and give your offer the best chance of getting accepted by a seller.

 Best Day To Buy A House

-Harder still is getting the data on the best date (or day of the week) to buy a home, but a few different research firms have tried to give us an idea.
+It’s even harder to get the data on the best date (or day of the week) to buy a home.
+A few different research firms have tried to give us an idea.

 RealtyTrac, a real estate information company based in Irvine, California, has been tracking single-family home and condo sales since 2000.

-According to RealtyTrac’s 2015 analysis, the best day of the week to close on a home is Monday, when buyers will see an average discount of 2.3% below the full estimated market value at the time of sale, followed by Friday, when they’ll get a 2% discount on average.
+According to RealtyTrac’s 2015 analysis, the best day of the week to close on a home is Monday.
+On Mondays, buyers will see an average discount of 2.3% below the full estimated market value at the time of sale.
+This is followed by Friday, when they’ll get a 2% discount on average.
 The worst day of the week for closing is Thursday, with a 1% discount

-RealtyTrac also looked at the best day of the year to buy, and found that those who closed on their homes on October 8 saw the largest average discount of 10.8% below estimated market value.
+RealtyTrac also looked at the best day of the year to buy.
+They found that those who closed on their homes on October 8 saw the largest average discount,10.8% below estimated market value.